 …iconTwo Guiding Stars indicate better nutritional value.
 View recipe » Turn Rice Bowls into Salads It’s easy to get your greens in by simply switching from a grain bowl to…

-…They also serve as natural GLP-1 boosters.
+…natural GLP-1 boosters.
 Whole Grains Layer your parfait with oats, quinoa flakes, or even that leftover brown rice or other grain sitting in your fridge.
-If…
+If it tastes good to…